 |Event Source flyer our weekly event highlights.|

 Kenosha events are a big reason our community is a choice destination for so many.
 Nearly every day of the year, there is something special going on in the Kenosha Area!
 Our Calendar of Events is chock full of family-friendly festivals, museum exhibits, plays and concerts, and so much more!
 Your Wisconsin fun starts here!
 Event details are subject to change and we recommend calling listed phone numbers or visiting event websites to verify information in advance.

 The lighthouse and maritime museum, inside the keeper's house, documents Kenosha's lighthouse keepers, shipping and fishing history.
 Also climb the 1866 Southport Lighthouse.
 The tower stands 55 feet above the lighthouse grounds.
 See Kenosha, Lake Michigan and into Illinois and Racine County.

-Summer finds a bustling European-style mixed market near Lake Michigan with 150+ vendors: organic produce, meats, cheeses, arts, prepared foods, live entertainment, chef demos and more!
-From mid-May to mid-October Kenosha HarborMarket is held outdoors near the lakefront.
+A bustling European-style mixed market near Lake Michigan.
+Organic produce, meats, cheeses, arts, prepared foods, live entertainment, chef demos and more!